Are Chinese real estate investors less active in Irvine, California?

 If there is any issue that has real potential to drive real estate prices down, it’s the possibility of foreign buyers, particularly the Chinese, reversing the flow of money by liquidating their US holdings to cover financial obligations back home.

 Cash buyers are typically the most stable homeowners because they can never be compelled to sell at auction because they failed to pay the mortgage.
-However, that doesn’t mean cash buyers may not need to sell for other reasons, and if the Chinese government demands repatriation of the money that technically left the country illegally (they knew it was going on but ignored it), that one policy change could flatten the Coastal California housing market.
+However, that doesn’t mean cash buyers may not need to sell for other reasons.
+For instance, if they find another property, like the ones in fort lauderdale real estate more interesting than the one they have at present, they might want to sell.
+And if the Chinese government demands repatriation of the money that technically left the country illegally (they knew it was going on but ignored it), that one policy change could flatten the Coastal California housing market.
+Whether you are looking to sell your home, you will find on darien homes for sale, William Pitt Real Estate connects you with professionals who can help meet your needs.

 For years, Chinese could export cash by setting up dummy foreign corporations that import goods into China.
 The dummy corporation sends a bill to the Chinese mainland for goods that are never shipped (or grossly overpriced), and the money is used by this dummy corporation to buy real estate, often in the US, and often in Irvine, California.
 The money leaves China through an export sham, but it leaves all the same.